 This is a very active field school, with as much diving as we can do.
 All team members will be expected to muck in and take active part in all tasks.
 This is not a beach holiday.

 The field school is located in ADMAT's Maritime Archaeological Centre in Monte Cristi, on the north coast of the Dominican Republic.
-The team will be travelling from the accommodation to the boats which are situated at the Club Nautico, to the Tile Wreck which isis about a mile away.
+The team will be travelling from the accommodation to the boats which are situated at the Club Nautico or the Fishermens Dock, to The Tile Wreck which is about a mile away.
 From there the team will go each day by boat through the mangroves to the wreck which is about 15 minutes away.